 SkinCeuticals LHA Solution Priming Toner

 The SkinCeuticals LHA Solution Priming Toner both tones and exfoliates in one easy step.
 Twice daily, simply spray some of the liquid onto a cotton pad and apply it to the face, neck, and chest.
 This toner contains Lipo Hydroxy Acid (LHA), glycolic acid, and salicylic acid.
-Consequently, the combination of the three unclogs pores and removes debris breaks down the dead skin cells, and reduces the signs of aging.
-It’s best used in conjunction with the SkinCeuticals LHA Cleansing Gel, and SkinCeuticals Blemish + Age Defense Serum, for the optimal results.
+Consequently, the combination of the three unclogs pores and removes debris breaks down the dead skin cells and reduces the signs of aging.
+It’s best used in conjunction with the SkinCeuticals LHA Cleansing Gel, and SkinCeuticals Blemish + Age Defense Serum, for optimal results.